 What are Capital Protected Bonds?

-Capital Protected Bonds offers customers the opportunity to grow their investment, with the initial deposit being protected.
+Capital Protected Bonds offer customers the opportunity to grow their investment, with the initial deposit being protected.
 The return of capital protected bonds is linked to the performance of a stock market, such as the FTSE 100.
 They were generally sold between 2007 and 2012 for terms of usually 5-6 years.
 When you buy a structured product, you are agreeing to tie up your money for the set term.
 This may mean that you could face high charges should you want to exit the product.

-If the market was to rise, the customer would see a growth on their investment, however if the markets were to fall, the initial deposit made would still be protected.
+If the market was to rise, the customer would see a growth on their investment, however, if the markets were to fall, the initial deposit made would still be protected.

 While the capital is protected from market falls, the Banks selling the products do charge management fees for providing the protection, meaning your initial deposit will reduce.
 So, even when the capital is guaranteed, you may get back less than what you put in due to fees and charges.